norstone-tech/scon/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History
+* 2.0.1
+  * Switched to NodeJS buffer functions for optimization, but falls back to Uint8Arrays for cross-platform use
+  * Added scon.streamDecode

 * 2.0.0
   * Now uses Uint8Array instead of NodeJS Buffer for browser support